FelixOnline/v2/content/articles/2011-11-24-music-elitism-begone.md

 What does your CD collection consist of?
 Oh, wait a second, I remember now.
 Nobody buys those things anymore… it’s all about the Internet nowadays.

-At the risk of sounding old fashioned and out of the loop, I will admit that I have only ever downloaded two songs: one a rather funky number by the electro-swing group __The Correspondents__, and the other? ‘[Last Christmas](http://www.youtube.com/watch?v=E8gmARGvPlI&ob=av3e)’ by __Wham!__ I realise that the confession I am about to write will win me no friends in the ‘cool’ music crowd but I want to start the fight against music elitism!
+At the risk of sounding old fashioned and out of the loop, I will admit that I have only ever downloaded two songs: one a rather funky number by the electro-swing group The Correspondents, and the other? ‘[Last Christmas](http://www.youtube.com/watch?v=E8gmARGvPlI&ob=av3e)’ by Wham!
+I realise that the confession I am about to write will win me no friends in the ‘cool’ music crowd but I want to start the fight against music elitism!

 I didn’t buy that song because it was Christmas.
 It was, in fact, January.
 I bought it because I can honestly say that I am a Wham! fan and that song is a classic all year round.
 I am often told by a close friend to not mention the presence of Wham! in my music collection to new acquaintances in order to avoid the inevitable backing away, “Sorry… I have somewhere else to be…” scenario.
 But to tell the truth I often use it as a test.
 In my book, if you can’t accept my love of Wham! then you are not worth having as an acquaintance.